a variety of washed violet and pansy flowers are scattered on a paper towel to dry.

 Arrange flowers in a single layer on a dry paper towel and place them in an undisturbed area, allowing the petals to dry fully.

 As a note, violet and pansy roots are not edible!
+But they sure are cool to look at.

 A fresh lemon sits next to thawed strawberries in a shallow dish.
 A green grolsch bottle sits in the background with a fresh ginger root and a natural stone with small fossilized areas.